-These are the spiritual disciplines that are activities for the body of believers.
+The corporate spiritual disciplines are activities for the body of believers gathered together.
 These disciplines are best practiced in the context of a local church body to which one is a member, but can occasionally include gatherings of multiple congregations for a special celebration.

-Although prayer is considered an individual spiritual discipline, a body of believers without a corporate prayer life is a powerless body.
-Most of what applies to the personal discipline of prayer applies to the corporate discipline.
-I consider it essential to mention the discipline again as a corporate activity, as it is so often forgotten or given little priority in the corporate life of the church.
+Although prayer is an individual spiritual discipline, a body of believers without a corporate prayer life is a powerless body.
+Most of what applies to the personal discipline of prayer applies to the corporate spiritual discipline.
+The discipline is mentioned again as a corporate activity, as it is so often forgotten or given little priority in the corporate life of the church.
 Spirit-led Prayer, especially as a corporate activity in conjunction with confession, is essential for genuine revival.

 “Therefore, confess your sins to one another and pray for one another, that you may be healed.
 The prayer of a righteous person has great power as it is working.”
 (James 5:16).
-Although I believe that sins should be confessed on the level that they are committed, there is definitely a place for corporate confession of sin.
-When we genuinely confess to a group, it takes great humility.
+Although sins should be confessed on the level that they are committed, there is a place for corporate confession of sin.
+When we confess to a group, it requires humility.
 Also, public confession supplies a source of accountability.
-I also will add that corporate and public confession of sin, in conjunction with Spirit-led prayer, is a gateway to genuine revival.
+Corporate and public confession of sin, in conjunction with Spirit-led prayer, is a gateway to genuine revival.

 Guidance information coming soon